Which Essential Oils Should you Use for Awakening your Best?

 Inhaling this essential oil is known to have several health benefits, like reducing skin inflammation, promoting hair growth, lowering anxiety, and encouraging a good night’s sleep.
 Experts believe its use can also help keep insomnia at bay since it brings down heart rate, temperature, and blood pressure.
 These effects are identical to the stages the human body undergoes before drifting off to sleep.

 Most of us are aware of the soothing effects of chamomile.
 Its consumption is known to reduce inflammation, help with relaxation, and treat anxiety.
 All these outcomes also benefit sleep.
 To avail them, it is advised to diffuse chamomile oil in the air.
 While the direct effects of using this essential oil on the body temperature and rhythm are minimal, inhaling it through an air diffuser can instantly calm and relax your mind.
-For people who can’t sleep because of anxiety issues, the use of roman chamomile oil featuring a fresh and apple-tinged fragrance is recommended.
+For people who can’t sleep because of anxiety issues, using Roman chamomile oil featuring a fresh and apple-tinged fragrance is recommended.

 Ylang Ylang Oil